Lowering Taxes with QCDs

 Like any other favorable tax break out there, it comes with rules and restrictions that need to be followed.
 They are:3, 4

-- You must be at least 70 ½ years old at the time you request a QCD
+- You must be at least 70 ½ years old to request a QCD

 - QCDs carry the same deadline as RMDs, which is generally December 31st of each year

-- Distributions must go directly from the custodian to a qualified charity, meaning that checks need to be made payable to the charity, not to you, the IRA owner
+- Distributions must go directly from the custodian to a qualified charity, meaning that checks need to be made payable to the charity, not to you

 - Distributions must come from an IRA and not from a 401k (SEP and SIMPLE IRAs only allowed if they are not active and receiving employer contributions)